Skip to main content

 The interior smelled of diesel and something else — something papery and organic and faintly alive in a way that diesel alone doesn't account for.
 Every horizontal surface was dusted with small translucent wings.
 Thousands of them.
 The shed wings of termites — a species that, when it's ready to leave the nest and start a new colony, simply drops its wings and gets on with it, which in this case appeared to mean they had gotten on with it inside the boat.

-I pressed my hand against one of the wooden cabinet faces, not as a test — just leaning, looking around.
-My thumb went straight through.
+I pressed my hand against one of the wooden bulkheads, not as a test — just leaning, looking around.
+My thumb cracked the surface and small grains fell out.

 Termites.
 Not former termites.
 Active, current, enthusiastic termites.
 They were in the cabinetry, in the trim, in the wooden structural elements throughout the interior.
 They had been there for a meaningful amount of time.
 The saving grace — the single piece of genuine luck in this otherwise humbling inventory — was that Tiny Bubbles was a fiberglass hull.
 The termites had eaten everything that belonged to them and had not, as far as I could determine, developed an appetite for fiberglass.
 The boat would float.
 It would just do so while hosting an active insect civilization in its woodwork.